Bill Paxton: Personal life

 Paxton married Kelly Rowan in 1979 and they divorced a year later.
 He met Louise Newbury on a bus in Twickenham, London, where she was a student.
 They were married in 1987.
 They lived in Ojai, California, and had two children, including James, who also became an actor.

 Death and lawsuit

-In early 2017, Paxton stated in an interview on WTF with Marc Maron that he had a damaged aortic heart valve, resulting from rheumatic fever that he contracted as a child.
+In early February 2017, Paxton stated in an interview on WTF with Marc Maron that he had a damaged aortic heart valve, resulting from rheumatic fever that he contracted as a child.
 On February 14, 2017, he underwent open-heart surgery at Cedars-Sinai Medical Center in Los Angeles to repair the damaged valve and correct an aortic aneurysm.
 He died of a stroke eleven days later on February 25 at the age of 61.
 He was cremated and his ashes were buried at the Forest Lawn Memorial Park of Hollywood Hills.

-In 2018, Paxton's estate filed a lawsuit against Cedars-Sinai Medical Center and surgeon Dr. Ali Khoynezhad for the Bentall procedure operation that was performed.
-Khoynezhad was comfortable with his care and denied any wrongdoing; however, the hospital decided to settle the lawsuit due to publicity reasons.
+In 2018, Paxton's estate filed a wrongful death lawsuit against Cedars-Sinai Medical Center and surgeon Ali Khoynezhad.
+The hospital settled the lawsuit.